irasharma13/Patient-Health-Manager/README.md

 To build the program, simply run:

-To run the program, specify the input file and output file as arguments:
+To run the program, specify the input file as arguments:

 ## Testing